Microsoft Teams Logo

 Social recruiting

-Hashtag campaigns don’t just target current employees but are also an essential part of social recruiting
+Hashtag campaigns don’t just target current employees, but can also be an essential part of social recruiting.

 Scout24, Germany’s leading digital marketplace, uses social walls to attract talent and win them over before they even submit their application.
-They use the recruiting hashtag #WorkingAtScout24 for all careers-related content and showcase it on a social wall.
+They use the recruiting hashtag #WorkingAtScout24 for all careers-related content and showcase it on a social wall within their offices and at events.

 A social wall helps Scout24 spread their core values, showcase additional benefits, and encourage current employees to speak about their experience.
 Their employees can also share how much they enjoy working at the company.
 Positive employee content can therefore help attract new talent, and help manage expectations for applicants.